 Steps to Take After a Work Accident

-Workers’ Comp Attorneys Serving North & South Carolina
+Workers’ Comp Attorneys Serving Clients Nationwide

 Seek medical attention.
 Depending on the severity of your injuries, seek emergency medical treatment or visit a designated off-site healthcare provider as specified by your employer.
 It is important to seek treatment at whatever facility is appropriate based on the seriousness of your injury.
 Be sure to inform your healthcare provider that your injury is work-related.

-- Follow your doctor’s orders.
+Follow your doctor’s orders.
 Follow the treatment plan specified by your doctor so you have the greatest opportunity of recovering as swiftly as possible.

-- Talk to a lawyer about your case.
+Talk to a lawyer about your case.
 Talking to a legal professional about your claim can prove helpful in a number of ways.
 You can make sure you are on the right track, you can get help if your employer has denied that your injuries are work-related, and you can get assistance with an appeal if your claim was denied for any reason.
 Legal representation may be necessary if you are to receive full, fair benefits under your state’s workers’ compensation program.

 We’re 30 Years Strong, and We’re Just Getting Started

 Our team at Crumley Roberts is passionate about helping the injured, and if you were harmed in a work-related incident, or if you became ill due to a substance you were exposed to at work, we want to help you.
 We can help you through each step of the process, from filing a claim to pursuing full benefits.
 However complex your case may seem, rest easy knowing our experienced team is here to help.